Welcome to BugsDirect Ltd. Leading Suppliers of Worldwide Entomology Specimens (Retail/Wholesale) FREE-SHIPPING

 Promoting a healthy population of butterflies

-Protecting the rain forests
+Protecting the natural environment

-Butterfly farming addresses the needs of both the conservationist and the paying collector with the added benefit of enhancing the livelihoods and environment for the farmers themselves and many members of the local community.
-Butterfly farms are found all over the world but the largest are in countries where areas of tropical rain forest are home to a huge variety of magnificent butterflies: Kenya, Madagascar, Costa Rica, Papua New Guinea, Peru, Thailand, Malaysia and the Philippines.
-Each of these countries is subject to the devastating effects of deforestation but the positive impact that butterfly farming has had on the incomes of the indigenous people has introduced them to an alternative method of survival which no longer involves the unsustainable exploitation of their environment.
+Butterfly farming addresses the needs of both the conservationist and the collector with the added benefit of enhancing the livelihoods and environment for the farmers themselves and many members of the local community.
+Butterfly farms are found all over the world but the largest are in countries where areas of tropical rainforest are home to a huge variety of magnificent butterflies: Kenya, Madagascar, Costa Rica, Papua New Guinea, Peru, Thailand, Malaysia and the Philippines.
+Each of these countries is subject to the devastating effects of deforestation but the positive impact that butterfly farming has had on the incomes of the indigenous people has introduced them to an alternative method of survival that no longer involves the unsustainable exploitation of their environment.

 Sustaining important ecological habitats